nasa/cmr-graphql/README.md

 For all supported arguments and columns, see [the schema](src/types/draft.graphql).

-The Draft type utlizes the `PreviewMetadata` union type, which means you can return any of the types supported by the union in the `previewMetadata` return field.
+The Draft type utilizes the `PreviewMetadata` union type, which means you can return any of the types supported by the union in the `previewMetadata` return field.
 You need to ensure that your `conceptType` parameter matches the `previewMetadata` type.
 In the examples below notice the `conceptType` parameter is `Tool`, and the syntax in the request of `... on Tool {`.

 ##### Example Queries